vmyrgiotis/vmyrgiotis.github.io/README.md

 ### DALEC-Grass

-DALEC-Grass is a simple process model of grassland biogeochemistry.
+DALEC-Grass is a parsimonious process-model of grassland biogeochemistry.
 It simulates photosynthesis, carbon allocation and biomass grazing and harvest in managed grasslands.
-You can access the code of the model
-[here](https://github.com/vmyrgiotis/DALEC_Grass) and find a tutorial of using DALEC-Grass [here](https://github.com/vmyrgiotis/DALEC_Grass).
+The code of the model can be found [here](https://github.com/vmyrgiotis/DALEC_Grass) and a tutorial of using DALEC-Grass can be found [here](https://github.com/vmyrgiotis/DALEC_Grass).

 ### Model-data fusion

-Model-data fusion refers to the use of a range of techniques through which observations of a system of interest, such as an ecosystem, can inform a model of that system about its actual state.
+Model-data fusion (MDF) refers to the use of various techniques through which observations about a system are used to inform a model of that system about the system's actual state with the aim of improving the reliability of the model's predictions.
+In the context of agroecosystem biogeochemistry, observed data are mostly snapshots of the above and/or below-ground concentration of nutrients, carbon, water etc. Such data are obtained by field sampling and the use of handheld/airborne/satellite sensors.
+Also, more temporally-continuous data on variables such as carbon dioxide and nitrous oxide fluxes can be obtained by flux tower and chamber-based measurment systems.

+The developed Bayesian MDF algorithm can use time-series of observations for any modelled variable to inform DALEC-Grass.
+Informing DALEC-Grass means refining the value range of its 33 parameters in order for the simulated data to fit with the observed data as good as possible.
+The Metropolis–Hastings algorithm is used to sample from multiple Markov chains.
+Samples that produce model outputs, which do not comply with basic ecological and biogeochemical rules are discarded.

 ### Model evaluation